 Office Professional Plus 2010 with Service Pack 2

 Other editions of Office cannot protect documents and emails by using a Rights Management service.
-For these editions, Azure Information Protection is supported for classification only.
-Consequently, labels that apply protection do not display to users on the Azure Information Protection bar or from the Protect button on the Office ribbon.
+For these editions, Azure Information Protection is supported for classification only, and labels that apply protection are not displayed for users.

-The Azure Information Protection clients do not support multiple versions of Office on the same computer.
-These clients also do not support switching user accounts in Office.
+The Azure Information Protection clients for Windows do not support multiple versions of Office on the same computer, or switching user accounts in Office.

 Firewalls and network infrastructure

-If you have a firewall or similar intervening network devices that are configured to allow specific connections, the network connectivity requirements are included in the Office article, Office 365 URLs and IP address ranges.
-See the Microsoft 365 Common and Office Online section.
+If you have a firewalls or similar intervening network devices that are configured to allow specific connections, the network connectivity requirements are listed in this Office article: Microsoft 365 Common and Office Online.

-If you use a web proxy that requires authentication, you must configure it to use integrated Windows authentication with the user's Active Directory logon credentials.
+Web proxies.
+If you use a web proxy that requires authentication, you must configure the proxy to use integrated Windows authentication with the user's Active Directory sign in credentials.

-Do not terminate the TLS client-to-service connection (for example, to do packet-level inspection) to the aadrm.com URL.
+TLS client-to-service connections.
+Do not terminate any TLS client-to-service connections, for example to perform packet-level inspection, to the aadrm.com URL.
 Doing so breaks the certificate pinning that RMS clients use with Microsoft-managed CAs to help secure their communication with the Azure Rights Management service.